Michael-Rapoport/OCD-Organizer/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+You can send crypto to :
+BTC

 ## License